Can Magnetic Forces Do Work?: The Lagrangian Formulation and its Generalizations

 as well as the fixed pseudoscalar quantity

-The constancy of the quantities \eqref{eq:Def4DMassSquaredAsInvariant}\textendash \eqref{eq:Def4DDualSpinSquaredAsInvariant} is a fundamental feature of the particle's phase space whether or not interactions are present, and leads to several self-consistency conditions, the most important of which is that the contraction of the particle's four-momentum with its spin tensor must vanish:\footnote{Like the analogous Lorenz equation $\partial_{\mu}A^{\mu}=0$ in the Proca field theory and in Lorenz gauge of electromagnetism, the condition \eqref{eq:FourMomSpinTensorZeroPhysicalCondition} will end up eliminating unphysical spin states.}
+The constancy of the quantities \eqref{eq:Def4DMassSquaredAsInvariant}\textendash \eqref{eq:Def4DDualSpinSquaredAsInvariant} is a fundamental feature of the particle's phase space whether or not interactions are present, and leads to several self-consistency conditions, the most important of which is that the contraction of the particle's four-momentum with its spin tensor must vanish:\footnote{Like the analogous Lorenz equation $\partial_{\mu}A^{\mu}=0$ in the Proca field theory, as well as in Lorenz gauge in electromagnetism, the condition \eqref{eq:FourMomSpinTensorZeroPhysicalCondition} ends up eliminating unphysical spin states.}